zommiommy/zommiommy.github.io/content/posts/webgraph_codes.md

     data: &'a [u32]
 }
 ```

-Now we have two possible convention, we can either read the bits in a byte from the Most Significant Bit to the Least Significant Bit or viceversa.

-MSB to LSB implies that we will have to read the data using BigEndian order of bytes, while LSB to MSB implies LittleEndian order.

-It's not clear at priori which is the best choice, but we can easily implement both and benchmark them.
-In the following examples we will only discuss the Big Endian (MSB to LSB) version as is the default in the Java implementation of webgraph.

 Now let's implement a method for how to read the next `bits` bits from the buffer: